Kh-55: Development

-The Kh-101 missile is estimated to cost US$13 million.

 Design

+The original Kh-55 was powered by a drop-down, now-Ukrainian-made 400 kgf Motor Sich JSC R95-300 turbofan engine, with pop-out wings for cruising efficiency.
+The Kh-65SE version had a fixed external turbojet engine, while the Kh-SD had its engine inside the body of the missile.
+Production versions in 2013 were equipped with the increased-power 450 kgf Russian-made NPO Saturn TRDD-50A engine.

-It is powered by a single 400 kgf Ukrainian-made, Motor Sich JSC R95-300 turbofan engine, with pop-out wings for cruising efficiency.
-It can be launched from both high and low altitudes, and flies at subsonic speeds at low levels (under 110 m/300 ft altitude).
+The missile can be launched from both high and low altitudes, and flies at subsonic speeds at low levels (under 110 m/300 ft altitude).
 After launch, the missile's folded wings, tail surfaces and engine deploy.
 It is guided through a combination of an inertial guidance system plus a terrain contour-matching guidance system which uses radar and images stored in the memory of an onboard computer to find its target.
 This allows the missile to guide itself to the target with a high degree of accuracy.

-The original Kh-55 had a drop-down engine; the Kh-65SE had a fixed external turbojet engine, while the Kh-SD had its engine inside the body of the missile.
-Production versions in 2013 were equipped with the increased-power 450 kgf Russian-made NPO Saturn TRDD-50A engine.

-In the nuclear role, Kh-55 carries a 200 ktTNT warhead designed TK66, with a warhead weight of 130 kg.
+In the nuclear role, Kh-55 carries a 200 ktTNT warhead designated TK66, with a warhead weight of 130 kg.
 The mass-size simulator for the warhead is designated KTS-120-12.